Looking for some new accounting books? We’ve got a few suggestions.

-Here are five books on finance (plus a bonus), organized by category, he thinks accountants should read:
+Organized by category, here are five books on finance experts thinks accountants should read:

-The experts at JK Lasser offer a series of tax guides, including several written by Barbara Weltman.
-The 2021 edition of Weltman’s Small Business Taxes: Your Complete Guide to a Better Bottom Line is due in early December.
+The experts at J.K.
+Lasser offer a series of tax guides, including several written by Barbara Weltman.
+Weltman’s Small Business Taxes 2024: Your Complete Guide to a Better Bottom Line is available now.

 Want to pick stocks the way Warren Buffett does?
 Who doesn’t?
-This book, part of Buffett’s Books series, promises to help readers do just that by teaching them how to effectively read key corporate documents.
+This book, part of the Buffetts Books series, promises to help readers do just that by teaching them how to effectively read key corporate documents.

-A Step-by-Step Guide to Understanding and Creating Financial Reports by Thomas R. Ittelson
+No. 3: Financial Statements: A Step-By-Step Guide to Understanding and Creating Financial Reports by Thomas R. Ittelson

 Category: Financial statements